 As a TCA member, you meet weekly on Saturdays from 1:30–4:30 pm, and we expect you to do additional work to advance your creative goals on your own between these weekly sessions.
 The program meets at the MCA, with planned regular visits to other art organizations, galleries, and artist studios in Chicago.
-You get to experience all of the MCA—galleries, theater, studios, meeting spaces, and other public and behind-the-scene areas.
-During sessions three and four, talks take place on Saturday afternoons.
-They may also take place during the MCA’s Community Free Day.
+You get to experience all of the MCA: the galleries, theater, studios, meeting spaces, and other public and behind-the-scene areas.
+During the third and fourth sessions talks take place on Saturday afternoons.
+They may also take place on Tuesdays during the MCA’s Community Free Day.

 What’s in it for me?

 Being a TCA member comes with both tangible and intangible benefits.

 - Service learning credit as structured through your school system

 - Stipend to cover transportation costs and support the TCA members in being active cultural participants and MCA Chicago ambassadors

 - Organizing and hosting a culminating teen event at the MCA

 - Free admission to the MCA outside of TCA session dates

 - Work with artists, peers, and MCA staff to collectively explore art and your ideas